erlandbo/TDT4290/models/SSED.md

 It is highly recommended to read the master thesis and the original repo for further details.
 # Note
 We have not tested the model thoroughly so there might be some bugs in the codebase.
+But we are not aware of any bugs.

 # Changes
 We have made very few changes to the original repo.